(As Amended, May, 2019)

 Section 1.
 Dues

-The annual dues for each member of this organization shall be as determined by the Board and ratified by a majority vote of the members present at the next regular meeting of the membership.
+The annual dues for each member of shall be as determined by the Board and ratified by a majority vote of the Voting Members present and voting at the next General Meeting.
 The Club Secretary shall send notice to the membership regarding annual dues payments on or before December 1st, payable by January 31st.
-Failure to pay dues within sixty (60) days after January 31st may result in suspension of membership.
+Failure to pay dues within sixty (60) days after January 31st may result in suspension of membership, subject to correction of such failure as provided in Article II, Section 1 of the Constitution.
 The Treasurer may, in the exercise of discretion, accept as full payment of dues the payment of a lesser sum upon the request of any individual to the Treasurer.
 There are no free or gratis memberships in this organization.

 Section 2.
 Treasury